I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-pcnewresourcesublist.md

 ## -remarks
 <p>This function creates an empty resource sublist.</p>

-<p>An adapter driver typically uses the <b>PcNewResourceSublist</b> function in combination with the <a href="https://msdn.microsoft.com/library/windows/hardware/ff536981">IResourceList::AddEntryFromParent</a> method to take the original list of resources that it received from the system and divide them up into sublists that it assigns to its various subdevices.</p>

-<p>The <i>OutResourceList</i>, <i>OuterUnknown</i>, and <i>ParentList</i> parameters follow the <a href="NULL">reference-counting conventions for COM objects</a>.</p>

-<p>This function creates an empty resource sublist.</p>

-<p>An adapter driver typically uses the <b>PcNewResourceSublist</b> function in combination with the <a href="https://msdn.microsoft.com/library/windows/hardware/ff536981">IResourceList::AddEntryFromParent</a> method to take the original list of resources that it received from the system and divide them up into sublists that it assigns to its various subdevices.</p>
+<p>An adapter driver typically uses the <b>PcNewResourceSublist</b> function in combination with the <a href="audio.iresourcelist_addentryfromparent">IResourceList::AddEntryFromParent</a> method to take the original list of resources that it received from the system and divide them up into sublists that it assigns to its various subdevices.</p>

 <p>The <i>OutResourceList</i>, <i>OuterUnknown</i>, and <i>ParentList</i> parameters follow the <a href="NULL">reference-counting conventions for COM objects</a>.</p>